Belarusian Wikipedia: History

+Persecution of Wikipedians

+Since the early 2020s, Belarusian authorities have intensified persecution of Wikipedia editors, particularly targeting those contributing to politically sensitive articles on protests, human rights, and the Russian invasion of Ukraine.
+Notable cases include arrests of editors like Volha Sitnik and Maksim Lepushenka in 2024–2025.
+In response, the Belarusian Wikipedia communities implemented measures such as hiding IP addresses of editors on political topics to protect contributors, amid declining editor numbers.

 Criticism of Belarusian Wikipedia in Taraškievica

 According to some editors, by the mid-2020s the Taraškievica-language edition had deviated from the principles of neutrality.
 An alternative reality is effectively created in the edition, where desires and expectations replace actual facts.
-For example, in the article "Belarus", the white-red-white flag is listed as the official symbol, and Belarusian is named as the only state language—neither of which reflects the real situation.
+For example, in the article "Belarus", the white-red-white flag is listed as the official symbol, and Belarusian is named as the sole official language—neither of which reflect the real situation.
 The edition also openly uses marginal sources, such as samizdat books by an anonymous author writing under the pseudonym Aliokhna Daylida.

-A Wikipedian Mikalai Karpyankow (Мікалай Карпянкоў) claims that by 2025 the Taraškievica Wikipedia was reduced to a sorry state by the actions of its administrator Kazimier Lachnovič, who over years forced most Wikipedians out.
-After he was detained by Belarusia authorities, old editors started returning.
+A Wikipedian Mikalai Karpyankow (Мікалай Карпянкоў; not to be confused with Nikolay Karpenkov with the same Belarusian name) claims that by 2025 the Taraškievica Wikipedia was reduced to a sorry state by the actions of its administrator with user name Kazimier Lachnovič, who over years forced most Wikipedians out.
+After he was detained by Belarusian authorities, old editors started returning.

-In 2024, the Lithuanian Army magazine Karys dubbed the Belarusian Taraškievica Wikipedia as the "Litvinist Wikipedia" due to the abundance of pseudohistorical content in its pages.